 Who am I?
 Although I have many roles in my life, the ones that are most dear to my heart are wife, mother, friend, traveler, and educator.
 Relationships are at the epicenter of my world, and the people in my life make it what it is - a beautiful life, and without them, I am nothing.
 My best friend, counterpart, and husband - the brilliant Dr. Lane Perry - also has a profession in Higher Education.
 He inspires me to be a better version of myself, and I owe more than many of my accomplishments to him.
-Together, we have a daughter.
-She is an exact blend of the two of us... the good and the bad.
-She is the apple of my eye and has filled my life and heart with an amount of love that I didn't know existed.
+Together, we have two daughters.
+They are an exact blend of the two of us... the good and the bad.
+They are the apple of my eye and have filled my life and heart with an amount of love that I didn't know existed.

 I like to joke that I collect people... instead of nick-nacks or antiques.
 Although it sounds silly, it is true.
 I believe that my calling - in addition to being an educator and helping to mold the next generation of difference-makers, is to be a community builder.
 At the heart of this calling is creating and sustaining meaningful relationships.
 I believe I have been blessed with an ability to make friends easily and help others feel connected to a sense of community.
 This is why my role of "friend" is of utmost importance to me.